msayson/msayson.github.io/_posts/2017-04-15-wait-until-docker-containers-initialized.markdown

 waitUntilServiceIsReady railsIsReady "Rails"
 ```

-This is the approach I'm using in my Travis CI builds, and it's worked very well so far, with none of the false failures I was seeing before and a minimal amount of required waiting time before tests are run.
+This is the approach I'm using in my Travis CI builds, and it's worked very well so far, with none of the false failures I was seeing before and a minimal amount of wait time before tests are run.

 Example of a test script that uses waitForContainerSetup.sh: